| Type: | Package |

 Details

-specifying the abundance or biomass field used for the calculations.
-For each
+input specifying the abundance or biomass field used for the calculations.

-row of the data frame with data, getAlphaMetrics
+For each row of the data frame with data, getAlphaMetrics calculates

 the following metrics: